Akita (dog breed): Appearance

 As a spitz breed, the appearance of the Akita reflects cold-weather adaptations essential to their original function.
 The Akita is a substantial breed for its height with heavy bones.
 Characteristic physical traits of the breed include a large, bear-like head with erect, triangular ears set at a slight angle following the arch of the neck.
 Additionally, the eyes of the Akita are small, dark, deeply set, and triangular in shape.
 Akitas have thick double coats, and tight, well-knuckled, cat-like feet.
 Their tails are carried over the tops of their backs in a gentle or double curl down the loin.

 Mature American-type males measure typically 26-28 in (66–71 cm) at the withers and weigh between 100 and 130 lb (45–59 kg).
 Mature females typically measure 24-26 in (61–66 cm) and weigh between 70 and 100 lb (32–45 kg).
 The Japanese type, as stated in the breed standards, is a little smaller and lighter.

-Breed standards state that all dog breed coat colors are allowable in the American Akita, including pinto, all types of brindle, solid white, black mask, white mask, self-colored mask, and even differing colors of undercoat and overlay (guard hairs).
+Breed standards state that all dog breed coat colors and patterns are allowable in the American Akita.
 This includes the common Shiba Inu coloring pattern known as urajiro.
 The Japanese Akitas, as per the breed standards, are restricted to red, fawn, sesame, brindle, and pure white, all with urajiro markings - whitish coat on the sides of the muzzle, on the cheeks, on the underside of jaw, neck, chest, body, and tail, and on the inside of the legs.